buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    only effective when an egg is installed.
 If a zipped egg already exists in the eggs directory, it will not be unzipped.

+scripts
+   Control which scripts are generated.
+The value should be a list of zero or more tokens.
+Each tokem is either a name, or a name, followed by an '=' and a new name.
+Only the named scripts are generated.
+If no tokens are given, then script generation is disabled.
+If the option isn't given at all, then all scripts defined by the named eggs will be generated.

 We have a link server that has a number of eggs: